|

 For the first 3 days, have some dry "our

-preferred food" in the food dish all the time or else feed at least
+preferred food" in the food dish all the time or else feed

 3 small meals per day.
 This allows the puppy to eat when